-For the day, once again putting the trust in her beloved label Alexander McQueen, Duchess chose a lovely coatdress of pink shade.
+For the day, once again putting the trust in her beloved label Alexander McQueen, the Duchess chose a lovely coatdress of pink shade.

 The coatdress was a typical Kate style with flap collars, buttoned bodice and pleated skirt.
 It was the perfect choice for a sunny day.

 Duchess paired the outfit with a lovely hat from Juliette Botterill.

 After two appearances wearing Castaner Wedges, Catherine was back in her trusty Gianvito Rossi’s ‘Gianvito 105’ pumps.

 and finished her look with Princess Diana’s Collingwood Pearl and Diamond Earrings.